- Belfast 168, a Guy BTX of 1949 with a Harkness body, seen

 in covered conditions extensive restoration work has since been carried

-out by Peter Price.
+out.
 All the main heavy components have since been completely

 stripped down, overhauled and parts replaced where necessary by commercial

-to the bodywork has been proceeding alongside and it is hoped that the work
+to the bodywork has been proceeding alongside.

-restoration is being financed both from the NTA's own funds and by donations
+The extensive restoration is being financed both from the NTA's own funds and by donations

 from a small but invaluable and much-appreciated group of supporters.